 - What is the first thing you are going to work on?

-- How will you embed the learning during the role?
+- How will you embed the learning in the role?

 - Did you feel the event was a good use of your time?